AdityaBhattacharya1/Chester/README.md

 -   **Functions:** Define and call your own functions to create reusable code blocks.
 -   **Standard Library:** Includes a set of built-in functions for common tasks like printing, input, and list manipulation.
 -   **REPL (Read-Eval-Print Loop):** An interactive environment for experimenting with Chester code.
+-   **CLI (Command Line Interface) Based:** A CLI based tool helps run any file you have on the fly.
+-   **Transpilation Engine:** A RAG-based transpilation engine for testing the creative capabilities of various models.

 ## Getting Started